Mihik197/youtube-semantic-search/README.md

 Security / Bias Notes:
 - Embedding similarity scores are intentionally NOT included in the LLM prompt to avoid anchoring bias; only metadata (title, truncated description, tags, channel, published date, duration) is sent.

+### Topic Clustering & Channel Explorer

+- The `/topics` endpoint (and UI tab) surfaces HDBSCAN clusters complete with exemplar videos, keywords, and noise statistics.
+- Clustering snapshots are cached to `data/topic_clusters.json` and auto-rebuilt when the vector store changes; trigger a fresh build anytime via `POST /topics/rebuild` or by running the ingestion pipeline.
+- `/channels` returns cached channel aggregates with watch-time summaries and supports `sort`, `limit`, `offset`, and fuzzy `q` filtering.

 ## Dependencies